pulumi/templates/README.md

 # Pulumi Templates

-This repo contains the templates for `pulumi new <template>`, which makes it easy to quickly automatically create the handful of needed files to get started building an empty Pulumi project.
+This repo contains the templates for `pulumi new [template]`, which make it easy to quickly get started building new Pulumi projects.

 ## Using a template